aws-samples/amazon-connect-call-recording-cost-optimizer/README.md

 ```

-This command deletes resources there were deployed by AWS CDK.
-Amazon S3 bucket containing the call recordings and CloudWatch log groups are retained after the stack is deleted.
+This command deletes resources that were deployed by AWS CDK.
+The Amazon S3 bucket containing the call recordings and CloudWatch log groups are retained after the stack is deleted.

 ## Security